-1. Ohashi, K. and Jürgens, A. (accepted) Three options are better than two: compensatory nature of different pollination modes in Salix caprea L. Journal
+1. Ohashi, K. and Jürgens, A. (in press) Three options are better than two: compensatory nature of different pollination modes in Salix caprea L. Journal

 of Pollination Ecology (SCAPE pollination Special Issue)